Open-Model-Initiative/graphcap/doc/dev/servers/data_service.rst

 ========

-The Data Service is a core component of the graphcap system with a dual role: it serves as both a **data persistence layer** for all application content and a **job orchestration system** for batch processing workflows.
-It provides a REST API for data access and job queue management while persisting all application data in a PostgreSQL database.
+The Data Service is a core component of the graphcap system with a dual role: it serves as both a **data persistence layer** for all application content and a **database access service** for the React client.
+It provides a REST API for data access and job tracking while persisting all application data in a PostgreSQL database.

 This document details the architecture, components, and interactions of the Data Service within the graphcap ecosystem.